anath2110/GENEVIC_Supplementary/Tutorial/InstallationGuide.md

   *docker run -p 8501:8501 genevic-v1*\
   This command runs the container, mapping port 8501 on your local machine to port 8501 in the container.
 ---

 ## Web Usage
 Access the web application at: [https://geneviic-anathjan24.streamlit.app/](https://geneviic-anathjan24.streamlit.app/)
----
-  *docker run -p 8501:8501 streamlit-app*\
-  This command runs the container, mapping port 8501 on your local machine to port 8501 in the container.
----
-## Web Usage
-Access the web application at: [https://geneviic-anathjan24.streamlit.app/](https://geneviic-anathjan24.streamlit.app/)